-Where are fragrances found and how are children exposed?
+Where are fragrances found and what are the dangers?

-Many synthetic chemicals in fragrances are derived from petrochemicals (petroleum-based), and can be harmful to human health.
-Chemicals found in man-made fragrances include phthalates, which are endocrine disruptors, and benzene derivatives, aldehydes, and toluene, which are known carcinogens.
-Some fragrance compounds are neurotoxicants and others are linked with reproductive birth defects.
-In addition, some children and adults have allergic or hypersensitivity reactions to fragrance chemicals.
-Allergic and asthmatic children are at especially high risk.
+Many synthetic chemicals in fragrances are petroleum-based and can be harmful to human health.
+Chemicals found in fragrances include phthalates, which are endocrine disruptors, and carcinogens benzophenone and styrene.
+In addition, some children and adults have allergic reactions to fragrance chemicals.
+Asthmatic children are at especially high risk.

 Is "unscented" the same as "fragrance-free"?

-Scented candles are popular gifts and enjoyed by many, but harmful fragrance chemicals that are added to them can be released into the air and inhaled by children.
-In addition, fragrance oils can soften the wax so that the candle does not burn cleanly.
-Thus, more black soot is emitted from candles containing fragrance than is released from fragrance-free candles.
-Black soot can not only damage homes and furnishings, it can also be harmful to human health.
-Soot particles can travel deep into our lungs, exacerbating respiratory illness and disease.
+Scented candles are popular gifts but harmful fragrance chemicals that are added to them can be released into the air and inhaled by children.
+In addition, fragrance oils can soften the wax so that the candle does not burn cleanly--emitting more black soot.
+Black soot damages homes and furnishings and is harmful to human health.

-Essential oils are often perceived as safer alternatives to synthetic fragrances, and are used in many cleaning products and personal care products advertised as “green” or “all-natural”.
-However, even though they are naturally-derived (from plants), they are not necessarily safer, as plants can contain many harmful and even toxic compounds.
-The chemical compounds found in essential oils are highly concentrated and potent, and can also be harmful to human health, causing skin irritations and respiratory distress and even cancer.
+Essential oils are used in many cleaning and personal care products.
+They are often advertised as “green” or “all-natural”.
+However, even though they are derived from plants, they are not necessarily safer.
+The chemical compounds found in essential oils are highly concentrated and can be harmful to human health, causing skin irritations, respiratory distress, and even cancer.

 How can I minimize my use of fragrances?

-- “Unscented” - these products may still contain fragrance chemicals.
+- Know your labels: scented vs. “unscented.”
+Unscented products may still contain fragrance chemicals.
+Choose “fragrance-free” products.

-- Deodorizing a room is possible just by opening a window or placing an open box of baking soda or small bowl of vinegar somewhere in the room- out of the reach of children.
+- Deodorizing a room is possible just by opening a window or placing an open box of baking soda or a small bowl of vinegar somewhere in the room- out of the reach of children.